 Franklin D. Roosevelt said it best, “The only thing we have to fear is fear itself.”
-Valerie Ulene, of the Los Angeles Times, could not agree more.
+One woman, of the Los Angeles Times, could not agree more.

-In an article on February 9, 2009, Ulene says that a car driver’s irrational fear of getting into car accident can in fact make a car accident more likely.
-It is quite the argument, one that is backed up by author of the forthcoming book, “The Risk Response,” by David Ropeik.
+In an article on February 9, 2009, reports had said that a car driver’s irrational fear of getting into car accident can in fact make a car accident more likely.
+It is quite the argument.

 Our car accident lawyers hadn’t considered such logic.
-Yet, Ulene does make sense.
+Yet, the argument presented here does make sense.
 She argues that our instincts force us to fear first and think second, an instinct that may be outdated in today’s society.

-“The knee-jerk reaction to danger used to be highly important to humans, keeping them safe from sudden and immediate threats (think attacks by wild animals),” Ulene said.
+“The knee-jerk reaction to danger used to be highly important to humans, keeping them safe from sudden and immediate threats (think attacks by wild animals),” she said.

 We hope that, as auto accident attorneys, we are doing the best we can to educate drivers about the dangers of car accidents.
 The intention is not, however, to inspire fear in your hearts.
 Our goal is to help you make safe and informed decisions while driving so that you can make it safely at home to see your loved ones.
 A healthy fear of car accidents would suffice for us.

 Do you have an irrational fear that causes you considerable grief?

 Please feel free to call us now at 1-858-551-2090 or you can click here for a free consultation with an experienced car accident attorney.
 We have a large bilingual staff that can assist you in either English or Spanish.
 No fee if no recovery.